viniciusmuller/barony-mod-manager/README.md

 their cards.
 Have a great time modding Barony!

 ## Activating Mods
-Since the game does an awesome job at loading/unloading mods at runtime, I don't think trying to mimic this functionality here is a great deal.
+Since the game does a great job at loading/unloading mods at runtime, I don't think trying to mimic this functionality here is a great deal.
 So in order to activate or activate the mods you've downloaded:
 - Inside Barony, click `Custom Content`